NJIT-CS490-SP21/project1-av565/README.md

         3. Had issues with stylizing, somehow figured out a way to center the song info according to the song image.
 I used a display: flex CSS for the image, making it the size of the entire page (hopefully)
     b.
 The only issue is how the genius API works.
 I wanted to generate an artist link incase the song is not found, but as it might turn out, there is no way for the song to *NOT* be available.
     c.
 Make the Page a bit more stylized, formatting and centering the elements correctly.
+    d.
+In the future, I would change up the stylizing, make it according to my *dream* look.
+I would also add user interactivity by making the artists chosen by the user.
+Some other feature might be using web-scraping to display the lyrics on the page, and making something on the page to change according to the frequency of the song from the <audio> element.